arnebreusing/ab-motion-tools/README.md

 ### ab-deselectChilds.jsx
 Deselects all currently selected layers in your composition that already have a parent.
 Works very similar to selectAllUnParented.jsx but does not completely destroy your previous selection (e.g. via label selection).

+### ab-makeGrid.jsx
+Automatically split up a layer into a grid.
+More infos: https://tmblr.co/ZJNKTy2kPplpZ

 ### ab-maskToLastSelected.jsx
 Apply the Set Matte effect to all selected layers and set the last selected layer as mask.